The Lady Banker: Background

-The screenplay was mostly based on a 1968 biography of Hanau by Dominique Desanti, titled, La Banquiere des annees folles.
+The screenplay was mostly based on a 1968 biography of Hanau by Dominique Desanti, titled, La Banquière des années folles.
 The scriptwriter, George Conchon, also published a book under the same title as the film, largely based on Desanti's biography.
 The role of Emma Eckhert was originally intended for Jeanne Moreau.
 It also stands out in French cinema history as one of the very few films featuring a woman banker in a leading role.
 The film cost 16 million francs to make, and there was a substantial promotional campaign.
 Many French critics disapproved of the American–like scale of the film with the film's lavish visual style sets, costumes, furniture and vintage cars.

 Release

 The film opened 27 August 1980 on 16 screens in Paris and 12 suburban theatres and grossed $857,800 in its opening week.
 With nearly 2.5 million admissions in France, the film was a success and the 14th most successful the year of its release.
 It was broadcast on French television, and Studio Canal in France released it on DVD as part of a Romy Schneider box set, in the collection titled, Acteurs, actrices de légende.
 The film was entered in four categories at the 6th César Awards in 1981 but lost them all to The Last Metro.